GeorgMeore/calcl/README.md

 (typing is disabled by default, you can enable it via `-t` flag).
 It supports both strict (the default) and lazy (`-l`) evaluation strategies.

+There is also a very limited compiler for `amd64`.
+For now it only supports strict evaluation with typing.

 This project is purely educational and just-for-fun.

 ## Building.